-This document provides a general overview about the huge standardization landscape for the manufacturing industry, which is relevant for the various areas of interest of the Use Cases and CDTs (Cross Domain Topics).
+This document is an update of D4.6.2 (public version of D4.6.1) and provides a general overview about the huge standardization landscape for the manufacturing industry, which is relevant for the various areas of interest of the Use Cases and CDTs (Cross Domain Topics).
+The update includes the result of a second standardization assessment with focus on the standardization landscape of PowerizeD use cases/CDTs rather than on the partners individual activities and involvements.
+It broadened the awareness of existing and upcoming standards and facilitates support of partners by information and motivation.

 The Standardization Task is a support task for the partners working on Use Cases and Cross Domain topics in the Work Packages.
 The objectives and methodology applied are explained.
 Therefore, the first joint activity was to distribute a questionnaire to all partners, and particular to the work package and use case leads, to assess the interest and involvement of partners and their companies/organizations.
-The result is presented.
-Furthermore, some concrete activities, contacts to standardization committees, dissemination activities with respect to the standardization activities and of internal support are summarized.
-The next steps as result of the survey are explained in the conclusions.
-Standardization is an ongoing activity beyond the duration of the project which lifetime is shorter than standardization life cycles are.
-The utilization of results in standardization contributions depends very much on the progress in the work packages and demonstrators.
+The result was presented.
+Only the confidential version D4.7.1 contains a detailed overview of the data provided besides the summary (Annex 2, which is missing in D4.7.2).
+Further some concrete activities, contacts to standardization committees, dissemination activities with respect to the standardization activities and of internal support are summarized.
+The next steps as result of the survey was to focus on a second round of questionnaires on Use Cases and CDTs-relevant standards.
+The result is presented here showing how many activities have been identified.
+However, standardization is an ongoing activity beyond the duration of a project which lifetime is shorter than standardization life cycles are.
+The utilization of results in standardization or of standards for the project is indicated in this document.